Add search

 For information on testing your category search, see the Testing your search categories section.

-Adding text for categories
+Adding category text

 Add text for search categories to the Localization Resources page and use the Name field to identify this value in the localization file.
 Sonos apps use the string entry for the UI and pass the mappedId value back to your service through search when the listener attempts to search for it.